 - Continued budgetary constraints may limit the opportunity to expand drug and alcohol and prevention professional development and training.
-We are foreseeing continued budgetary restraints due to the pandemic and this may restrict the ability to provide resources to students. - Concerns over the increase in mental health issues and substance misuse due to isolation during the pandemic. - Continued increase of Middle/Early College high school student violations of drug and alcohol policy. - The growth and usage of JUULS and the concern of other substances that could be used in this device. - During the 2018-2019 reporting period, there were no student deaths from overdose reported.
-However, during the 2019-2020 reporting period, the College had one confirmed and one suspected death due to overdose. - The College is concerned about the effects of the pandemic on students including the lack of social connection and access to resources.
+We are foreseeing continued budgetary restraints due to the pandemic and this may restrict the ability to provide resources to students. - Concerns over the increase in mental health issues and substance misuse due to isolation and lack of mental health support during the pandemic. - The continued growth and usage of electronic cigarettes and the concern of other substances that could be used in this device. - The College is concerned about the effects of the pandemic on students including the lack of social connection and access to resources.